“I want to do what I love as much as I can and as long as I can. But at least now - I’m doing it for me. Who are you doing it for?”

 Cambridge University Musical Theatre Society presents A Chorus Line

-This production of A Chorus Line enjoyed a sell-out run of six performances at the ADC Theatre between Tuesday 30th October and Saturday 3rd November 2019.
+This production of A Chorus Line enjoyed an unprecedented sell-out run of six performances at the ADC Theatre between Tuesday 30th October and Saturday 3rd November 2019.

 A Chorus Line was conceived and originally directed and choreographed by Michael Bennett.
 Book by James Kirkwood & Nicholas Dante.
 Music by Marvin Hamlisch.
 Lyrics by Edward Kleban.
 Co-choreographed by Bob Avian.
 Original Broadway production produced by the New York Shakespeare Festival, Joseph Papp, Producer, in association with Plum Productions, Inc. By arrangement with MusicScope and Stage Musicals Limited of New York.